Is Your Life Expanding or Retracting?

 Expanding or retracting life makes sense.
 We are moving forward or backward.
 If we are walking the wrong way on a slow people mover at the airport we must be walking as fast as the belt to maintain our position.
 When we stop walking we go backwards.
 If we hasten our pace we move forward.
 Life is much like this.
 However, expansion is more than a cute metaphor for life.
 Our brains expand and retract with experience.

-These changes include altering the function of brain regions, expanding or contracting the amount of neural territory devoted to particular tasks, strengthening or weakening connections between different brain regions, increasing or decreasing the level of activity in specific brain circuits, and modulating the neurochemical messenger service that continuously courses through the brain” (2012, Kindle location 407).
+“The brain can also change in response to messages generated internally—in other words, to our thoughts and intentions.
+These changes include altering the function of brain regions, expanding or contracting the amount of neural territory devoted to particular tasks, strengthening or weakening connections between different brain regions, increasing or decreasing the level of activity in specific brain circuits, and modulating the neurochemical messenger service that continuously courses through the brain” (Davidson, 2012).